Small intestine: Parts

 The jejunum and ileum are suspended in the abdominal cavity by mesentery.
 The mesentery is part of the peritoneum.
 Arteries, veins, lymph vessels and nerves travel within the mesentery.

 Blood supply

 The small intestine receives a blood supply from the celiac trunk and the superior mesenteric artery.
 These are both branches of the aorta.
-The duodenum receives blood from the coeliac trunk via the superior pancreaticoduodenal artery and from the superior mesenteric artery via the inferior pancreaticoduodenal artery.
+The duodenum receives blood from the celiac trunk via the superior pancreaticoduodenal artery and from the superior mesenteric artery via the inferior pancreaticoduodenal artery.
 These two arteries both have anterior and posterior branches that meet in the midline and anastomose.
 The jejunum and ileum receive blood from the superior mesenteric artery.
 Branches of the superior mesenteric artery form a series of arches within the mesentery known as arterial arcades, which may be several layers deep.
 Straight blood vessels known as vasa recta travel from the arcades closest to the ileum and jejunum to the organs themselves.